Handbook » Student Handbook - Behavioral Expectations, Consequences and Privileges

 Electronic Devices

 Student use of cell phones and electronic devices is permitted during the passing times, lunch, or with teacher permission only.
-Students will be required to have devices stored and not on their person while in class unless when specifically permitted by the teacher.
+Students will be required to have devices stored in the designated cell phone caddy and NOT on their person while in class unless when specifically permitted by the teacher.
 In keeping with conventional academic practice, use of electronic devices will not be permitted during testing or assessment unless specifically permitted by the teacher.
 In the hallways, students may use headphones, earbuds, or air pods; however, one ear must always be free from any sound device.

 Students are not authorized to record, in audio or video form, any individual without their consent.
 Students are not allowed to record classes or class events without permission from the teacher and administration.
 Under no circumstances will any student publish, display, distribute, or post on the Internet, images of any individuals without their consent.
 Students who violate this directive will be subject to school disciplinary and/or legal consequences.
 Additionally, the use of a cell phone or other electronic device to record, promote, or incite a violation of any of the rules in the code of conduct is strictly prohibited and considered a major technology misuse.